2014–15 Big Bash League season

-The 2014–15 Big Bash League season or BBL|04 was the fourth season of the Big Bash League (BBL), the premier Twenty20 cricket competition in Australia.
-The fourth edition ran from 18 December 2014 to 28 January 2015.
-The league ran two weeks longer as compared to the previous season.
-The opening match of the 2014–15 Big Bash League was played between Adelaide Strikers and Melbourne Stars on 18 December at the Adelaide Oval.
-The format of fourth season is same as previous season.
-A total of 35 matches will be played during the Big Bash 2014–15 season.
+The 2014–15 Big Bash League season or BBL|04 was the fourth season of the Big Bash League (BBL), the top-class Twenty20 cricket competition in Australia.
+The season ran from 18 December 2014 to 28 January 2015, two weeks longer than the previous season.

-The Perth Scorchers won back-to-back titles by defeating the Sydney Sixers by 4 wickets on the last ball of the match.
-The final was also the final match of Brett Lee's career.
+Perth Scorchers won back-to-back titles by defeating Sydney Sixers by four wickets in the final..
 It was hosted at Canberra's Manuka Oval.

-Jacques Kallis of the Sydney Thunder was named 'Player of the Tournament' for his 235 runs and 6 wickets in the tournament.
-Jason Behrendorff of the Scorchers was named 'Young Gun of the Tournament' for his 15 wickets in the season.
+Jacques Kallis of Sydney Thunder was named Player of the Tournament, scoring 235 runs and taking six wickets, and Jason Behrendorff of Perth Scorchers was named Young Gun of the Tournament after taking 15 wickets.